acrolinx/secure-tunnel/README.md

 many different ways.
 Make sure that you only enable the options required for your use case.

-1. Signing in to the Dashboard of the Acrolinx Platform using Acrolinx Secure Tunnel doesn't work in all cases.
+1. Signing in to the Dashboard of the Acrolinx Platform using the Acrolinx Secure Tunnel doesn't work in all cases.
 If the Acrolinx sign-in page opens a URL on localhost (like `http://localhost:8031/dashboard.html?login=something-long`) and